fredgibbs/fredgibbs.github.io/courses/metaphor-of-plague/schedule.md

 # Communicating Plague
 20: Susan Sontag, _AIDS and Its Metaphors_, 93-183.
-22: Briggs, "Pressing Plagues: Mediated Communicability of Epidemics," 39-59.
+22: Charles L. Briggs, "Pressing Plagues: Mediated Communicability of Epidemics," 39-59.
 24: Margaret Humphreys, "No Safe Place: Disease and Panic in American History," 845-856.

 # Modern Plagues